jhdcruz/DD-Pharmacy/README.md

 - **`Database`**: Contains class and methods that is used to retrieve database connection and user authentication.

+- **`Utils`**: Shared utility classes used by the other packages.

+## Building/Running

+**Requires**:

+- IntelliJ IDEA
+- NetBeans

+Netbeans is used for UI changes,
+IntelliJ IDEa for code structural changes.

+Due to how netbeans configure directory, running through netbeans will produce error.
+Run from IntelliJ IDEA instead.

 ## Acknowledgements

 The ff. were used as templates in the development of this software: